 6. Think of Consequences as Resets

-If our goal is to get our children back on track as soon as possible (which of course it is), then our systems need to encourage our children to start being compliant as soon as possible.
+If our goal is to get our children back on track as soon as possible (which of course it is), then our systems need to encourage our children to stop their unacceptable behaviors as soon as possible.
 This is accomplished best when children are able to understand that compliant behaviors will get them faster results.
 (We all love faster results!)

 For that reason, it is very important to not use additive measures of time.
 You know what I’m talking about: When we say things like, “Ok you want to cuss at me again, well that’s two more hours for you!… What’s that I hear?… Well, there’s two more!”
-That is using additive measures of time, and that can surely lead to a child losing privileges far into the future, as well as to one or both of you giving up on caring much about good behaviors anymore.
+That is using additive measures of time, and that can surely lead to a child losing privileges far into the future.
+Which then leads to your child not caring much about good behaviors anymore.

-A simple way to increase effectiveness for shorter time-frames: have kids start a timer themselves, when they are ready to comply.
+A simple way to increase effectiveness for shorter time-frames is have kids start a timer themselves, when they are ready to comply.
 This encourages additional commitment from the child and ownership of their efforts.

 7. Consider Enforceability